megifalko/WebGLSolarSystem/README.md

 # WebGLSolarSystem

-This is a WebGL project created during computer graphics course.\
+This is a WebGL project created during computer graphics course./